ferioliste/bike-sharing/README.md

 # Bike sharing in London

-This repository contains a statistical analysis of the [`london-bike-sharing-dataset`](https://www.kaggle.com/datasets/hmavrodiev/london-bike-sharing-dataset) dataset, implemented in R.
+This repository contains a statistical analysis of the [`london-bike-sharing-dataset`](https://www.kaggle.com/datasets/hmavrodiev/london-bike-sharing-dataset), implemented in R.

 The code was developed for the course "Models and Methods for Statistical Inference" at PoliMI in the academic year 2022-2023, spring semester.